 Johanna F. H. Hoogenraad is a highly educated artist from Amsterdam.

-Her former art teacher from High School, Arie Vermeer, an established artist himself at the time, advised her to go to the art academy.
+Her art teacher from high school, Arie Vermeer, an established artist himself at the time, advised her to go to the art academy.
 This advise motivated her extremely because she loved to draw and would this way build on her parents artistic talents.

-She firstly moved to the US in 1972 where she commenced her career in the arts and attended art classes, specific to portrait painting and model painting.
+Firstly she moved to the US in 1972 and commenced her career in the arts in attendeding art classes, specific to portrait painting and model painting.

 Back in Amsterdam, she managed to get accepted at the famous art academy: The Gerrit Rietveld Academie.
-She finished there the 5 year education, specializing in graphic design.
-A couple of years later, a new field of study evolved, under the influence of the new medium ‘video’.
-She graduated in 1978 in Audio Visual Design.
+She finished the 5 year education.

 Her thesis was a combination of photography, watercolor painting, Haiku poetry and music.